 Drowning in the UK is one of the leading causes of accidental death.
 Each year more than 300 people drown after tripping, falling or just by underestimating the risks associated with being near water.
 Many more people are left with life changing injuries in water related incidents.

-Humberside Fire and Rescue is raising awareness of the risks so people can enjoy the water safely and not end up as one of these shocking statistics.
+Humberside Fire and Rescue Service is raising awareness of the risks so people can enjoy the water safely and not end up as one of these shocking statistics.

 The region also has tidal waterways such as the Derwent, Ouse, Trent and River Hull which has seen many incidents over recent years as people have entered the water along its banks anywhere from Stoneferry down to The Deep.
 Over half of all water rescues in Humberside since 2009 have occurred in Hull.